myopenmath/policies/terms-of-service.md

 and/or complete assignments via the MyOpenMath Service you represent and warrant that you are an authorized representative of the School and you agree to these Terms on the School's behalf.

 The U.S. Children's Online Privacy and Protection Act (“COPPA”) requires that online service providers obtain verifiable parental consent before collecting personal information from children under 13.
-If you are a School providing the Service to children under 13 (whether in the U.S. or elsewhere), you represent and warrant that you have received consent from Parents, or have the authority to provide consent on behalf of parents, for us to collect information from students before allowing children under 13 to access MyOpenMath Services.
+If you are a School providing the Service to children under 13 (whether in the U.S. or elsewhere), you represent and warrant that you have received consent from parents, or have the authority to provide consent on behalf of parents, for us to collect information from students before allowing children under 13 to access MyOpenMath Services.
 We recommend that all Schools provide appropriate disclosures to students and parents regarding their use of service providers such as MyOpenMath.

 Users under the age of 13 are not permitted to use the self-study courses on MyOpenMath.

 <h2 id="personal-information">3.
 Personal Information and Student Data</h2>

-This Section 3 applies to a School's use of the MyOpenMath Service.
+This Section 3 applies to a School's use of the MyOpenMath Services.
 If you are a School user, Student, or parent, you may also refer to the [Student Data Privacy Statement](/studentdata).

 When MyOpenMath is used by a School for an educational purpose,